Fraser123456/react-auth-router/README.md

 - `notFoundComponent` - Custom 404 component
 - `loadingComponent` - Custom loading component
 - `hideUnauthorizedRoutes` - Show 404 for unauthorized routes instead of "Access Denied" (default: `true` for security)
+- `defaultRoute` - Default route to redirect to when path is "/" (v2.3.0+)
+- `authenticatedDefaultRoute` - Default route for authenticated users on "/" (v2.3.0+)
+- `unauthenticatedDefaultRoute` - Default route for unauthenticated users on "/" (v2.3.0+)

 **How it works:**
 1. Gets current path from router context